 - 2 pieces of 42mm wide x 19mm thick x 1.2m long standard grade dressed pine

-- 1 piece dowel (I used 16mm but you could use any thickness between 10mm-20mm depending on your preference)
+- 1 piece of 70cm length dowel (I used 16mm diameter but you could use any thickness between 10mm-20mm depending on your preference)

 - Electric drill